 In November 2020, we announced that the first patient had been dosed with NTLA-2001, our lead in vivo genome editing candidate which we are developing as a single-dose treatment for ATTR amyloidosis, in our Phase 1 study.
 We are conducting our Phase 1 study to evaluate NTLA-2001 for ATTRv-PN patients.
-Our first patient was dosed in the United Kingdom ("U.K.") pursuant to authorization of our Clinical Trial Application ("CTA"), which was received from the U.K.'s Medicines and Healthcare products Regulatory Agency in October 2020.
-In November 2020, as part of our ongoing Phase 1 study for NTLA-2001, we received a second CTA authorization from New Zealand's Medicines and Medical Device Safety Authority to enroll ATTR amyloidosis patients at a clinical site.
+Our first patient was dosed in the United Kingdom ("U.K.") pursuant to authorization of our Clinical Trial Application ("CTA"), which was received from the U.K.'s Medicines and Healthcare products Regulatory Agency ("MHRA") in October 2020.
+In November 2020, as part of our ongoing Phase 1 study for NTLA-2001, we received a second CTA authorization from New Zealand's Medicines and Medical Device Safety Authority ("MEDSAFE") to enroll ATTR amyloidosis patients at a clinical site.
 As part of our ongoing development strategy, we are submitting additional regulatory applications in other countries.
 In March 2021, we announced that the European Commission ("EC") granted orphan drug designation to NTLA-2001.
+In October 2021, we announced that NTLA-2001 received Orphan Drug Designation from the U.S. Food and Drug Administration ("FDA").